ruclty/Daisy/README.md

-    "name": " required, name of the output file " , "train": " required, path of the training file " , "sample": " required, path of the sampling file " , "normalize_cols": " required, list contains index of the normalize columns " ,
+    "name": " required, name of the output file " , "train": " required, path of the training file " , "sample": " required, path of the sampling file " , "normalize_cols": " required, a list contains index of the normalize columns " ,
-    "gmm_cols": " required, list contains index of the gmm columns " ,
+    "gmm_cols": " required, a list contains index of the gmm columns " ,
-    "one-hot_cols":" required, list contains index of the one-hot columns " , "ordinal_cols":" required, list contains index of the ordinal columns " , "model": " required, select a generative model, LGAN(LSTM) or VGAN(MLP) " ,
+    "one-hot_cols":" required, a list contains index of the one-hot columns " , "ordinal_cols":" required, a list contains index of the ordinal columns " , "model": " required, select a generative model, LGAN(LSTM) or VGAN(MLP) " ,
     "n_epochs": " required, num of training epochs " ,
     "steps_per_epoch": " required, steps per epoch " ,